piazzesiNiccolo/ASE/domande.md

    **In REST a resource is created/updated/accessed ecc. using HTTP methods.
 Clients invoke methods such as GET, POST, PUT, DELETE and request and responses  are used to trasnfer representaion of resources.
 Rest is resources centric and services are seen as reources identified by their URI. **

+REST principles:

+- Resource identification through URIs
+  - Service exposes a set of resources which identify the targets of the interaction with its clients
+  - Resources identified by URIs, which define global addressing space for resource & service discovery
+- Uniform interface
+  - Resources mainpulated using a fixed set of operations:
+    - PUT and POST to create and update state of resource
+    - DELETE to delete a resource
+    - GET to retrieve current state of resource
+- Self-descriptive messages
+  - Requests contain enough context information to process the message
+  - Resources decoupled from their representation so that their content can be accessed in a variety of formats (HTML, XML, JSON, Plain text, PDF, JPEG)
+  - Metadata about the resourcescan be used to control caching and negotiat representation of state
+- Stateful interactions through hyperlinks
+  - Every interaction with a resource is stateless
+  - Server contains no client state, any session state hold on client
+  - Stateful interactions rely on the concept of explicit state transfer

   **PROS:**

    - Simplicity